shangxian1/webapi_assignment1/README.md

 # Assignment 1: Class Scheduler Application
 Class scheduler is a simple Node.js module to manage classes in a school system.
 This module allows students to manage their class schedules by adding, removing, rescheduling, searching for classes.

-# Getting Started
-## Prerequisites
+# Prerequisites
-Ensure that you have Node.js installed to run this node module.
+## Ensure that you have Node.js installed to run this node module.

 [node.js](https://nodejs.org/en)

-Only one file is required for this assignment:

-ShangXian_classes.js – This is the class scheduler Node.js module.

 # How to use
 ## 1. Installation